 In the event of inclement weather please call 847-382-6333 for the status of classes.
-If lessons have been cancelled, there will be a recorded message on our answering machine.
+BDA typically follows District 220 for weather related closures.
+If lessons have been cancelled, there will be a recorded message on our answering machine, and an email will be sent out to all BDA families.
 Sessions will not be extended, nor will refunds be given for classes missed due to weather.
 However, students may make up their missed classes by attending any class on our schedule at his/her level or below.

 What is your schedule for Holidays & Breaks?

 Please note that BDA does not always close when District 220 is out of school.
 Please check our schedule or call for more information.

 What makes BDA the best choice for my student?